nychealth/EH-dataportal/content/data-stories/economic-stability/index.md

 </figure>
 </div>

 Getting care for a medical issue can be costly, even with insurance.
 Medical debt occurs when people can’t pay bills.
-If the bills go unpaid long enough, they get sent to collection agencies, which can impact credit scores.

 ### Medical debt creates stress and disproportionately affects people of color.